 The School of Engineering and Applied Science invites high-achieving, rising college seniors majoring in STEM disciplines to participate in Pathways to Graduate School for Rising College Seniors.

-In 2021, the program will start with a one-day virtual event followed by monthly virtual workshops throughout the fall.
+The program will start with a one-day virtual event followed by monthly virtual workshops throughout the fall.
 The program will provide:

 - A better understanding of graduate education through exposure to current graduate students and faculty representing our six engineering graduate programs

 - Resources and ongoing support to successfully navigate the graduate school application process.